-- 5. The present paper endeavors to explore ways to harmonize the statistical guidelines, as embodied in the System of National Accounts 1993 (1993 SNA),5 and the accounting standards.
-Greater harmonization should help in reducing the need for adjustments and in providing the details to meet both statistical and accounting requirements when preparing accounting data, thus alleviating reporting burden.
-Furthermore, since national accounts are rooted in economic foundations, the narrowing of the "micro-macro link" should enhance the understanding of how economic agents themselves view their activities. - The time seems ripe for such harmonization for at least four interrelated reasons:6 6. - 7.
-First, the statistical guidelines and the accounting standards are undergoing major changes, with those in statistics led by the ongoing fifth revision of the System of National Accounts (SNA) to be finalized in 2008.
-From a diversity of accounting standards among countries, the increasingly global capital market has prompted the development in recent years of international accounting standards.7 - 8.
-Second, research in recent years in finance, accounting, and macroeconomic statistics has helped, among other things, to enhance the understanding of the valuation of assets. - 9.
-Third, accountants are increasingly adopting practices that are fundamental in statistics, such as fair value, performance reporting that distinguishes transactions from other economic events, and inflation accounting. - Fourth, with the globalization of economies, the financial crises of the 90s, followed by the recent years' corporate scandals, took up an international dimension.
-This prompted policymakers to develop analytical, monitoring, and assessment tools that all call for more extensive and detailed information, 8 including statistical information.
+The present paper endeavors to explore ways to harmonize statistical guidelines, as embodied in the System of National Accounts 1993 (1993 SNA),5 and accounting standards.
+Greater harmonization should help in reducing the need for adjustments, inclusive of alleviating reporting burden, and in providing details to meet both statistical and accounting requirements when preparing accounting data.
+Furthermore, since national accounts are rooted in economic foundations, the narrowing of the "micro-macro link" should enhance the understanding of how economic agents themselves view their activities.

+The time seems ripe for such harmonization for at least four interrelated reasons:

+- First, the statistical guidelines and the accounting standards are undergoing major changes, with those in statistics led by the ongoing fifth revision of the System of National Accounts (SNA) to be finalized in 2008.
+From a diversity of accounting standards among countries, the increasingly global capital market has prompted the development in recent years of international accounting standards.6 - Second, recent research in finance, accounting, and macroeconomic statistics has helped, among other things, to enhance the understanding of the valuation of assets. - Third, accountants are increasingly adopting practices that are fundamental in statistics, such as fair value, performance reporting that distinguishes transactions from other economic events, and inflation accounting. - Fourth, with the globalization of economies, the financial crises of the 1990s, followed by the recent years' corporate scandals, took on an international dimension.
+This prompted policymakers to develop analytical, monitoring, and assessment tools that all call for more extensive and detailed information, including statistical information

 5 Commission of the European Communities, IMF, OECD, United Nations, and World Bank, System of National Accounts 1993 (1993 SNA), Brussels, 1993.
-The 1993 SNA represents the body of thought on statistical guidelines with which the macroeconomic datasets developed since 1993 have been harmonized.
+The 1993 SNA represents the body of thought on statistics guidelines with which the macroeconomic datasets developed since 1993 have been harmonized.
 Also see Carson S. Carol and Lucie Laliberté, "Manuals on Macroeconomic Statistics: A Stocktaking to Guide Future Work," IMF Working Paper 01/183, International Monetary Fund, Washington, D.C., November 2001.